nazwhale/hyko-website/content/posts/march-update.md

 We're currently working super closely with our first few customers, getting our product purring before scaling up and exposing our public payroll API.

 If you'd like to be our next customer, we'd love to chat.
-[Drop in a meeting here](https://calendly.com/naz-hyko/30min?back=1&month=2021-03) and we'll see if it's a good fit.
+If you're a small business wanting a slicker payroll experience or a founder who wants to offer payroll in their product then you could be a perfect fit.
+Feel free to [drop in a meeting here](https://calendly.com/naz-hyko/30min?back=1&month=2021-03).